favish/cloud-command-docker-image/README.md

 You exec in to one of these to perform CLI based actions against the pod of the target type.

 ### Changelog
+## [6.0.1] - 2023-09-27
+- Update circleci docker orb in attempt to resolve bug with update description

 ## [6.0.0] - 2023-09-27
 - Update to favish/php-fpm:3.0.4 which upgrades PHP to 8.1